-Stepped care models comprise of a hierarchy of interventions, providing patients with the least intensive intervention appropriate with regular monitoring and adjustment of treatment as required.
-Stepped care models have been implemented for many chronic conditions, including arthritis, Stepped care model would support the provision of evidence-based care which can be stepped up or down depending on the patient's care needs.
+Stepped care models comprise of a hierarchy of interventions, providing patients with the least intensive intervention appropriate with regular monitoring and adjustment of treatment as required.151 Stepped care models have been implemented for many chronic conditions, including arthritis,152 chronic pain,153 and asthma.154 In the context of chronic wounds, a stepped care model would support the provision of evidence-based care which can be stepped up or down depending on the patient's care needs.

 Further detailed by the Wound Management Working Group, a stepped care model for wound management would leverage a multidisciplinary team which is led by an appropriately skilled general practitioner with training in chronic wound management.
 Regular treatment would be provided by a trained practice nurse, Aboriginal and Torres Strait Islander Health Practitioner, or Aboriginal Health Worker, with the general practitioner performing frequent holistic assessments of the wound, including monitoring other risk factors, chronic diseases, and comorbidities.
-Where a wound does not show signs to adequate healing, the general practitioner could consult or refer the patient to a specialist wound care practitioner.
-The general practitioner can also involve other health care professionals depending on risk factors and comorbidities, for example a podiatrist or dietitian.
-Section 2015 Care would be well integrated with other services, including community nursing and residential aged care.
+Where a wound does not show signs to adequate healing, the general practitioner could consult or refer the patient to a specialist wound care practitioner.^v The general practitioner can also involve other health care professionals depending on risk factors and comorbidities, for example a podiatrist or dietitian.155 Care would be well integrated with other services, including community nursing and residential aged care.
 This stepped care approach to the management of chronic wounds supports the provision of evidence-based, comprehensive, and multidisciplinary care that is adjusted as required to meet the needs of the patient.